wso2/docs-is/en/docs/guides/identity-federation/jit-workflow.md

     ![just-in-time-provisioning](../../../assets/img/guides/just-in-time-provisioning.png)

-4. Select **Always provision to User Store Domain**, and select a required userstore domain from the list of available userstore domains.
+4. Select **Always provision to User Store Domain**, and select a required user store domain from the list of available user store domains.

     !!! tip
-        The userstore domain that you see by default is the **PRIMARY** userstore that is provided with WSO2 Identity Server.
+        The user store domain that you see by default is the **PRIMARY** user store that is provided with WSO2 Identity Server.

         If you want to provision users to multiple user stores depending on the user name specified at the time of provisioning, select **As in username** from the dropdown.

-        If you select this option and do not specify the user name appropriately, the relevant user is provisioned to the PRIMARY userstore domain.
+        If you select this option and do not specify the user name appropriately, the relevant user is provisioned to the PRIMARY user store domain.
         For example,

         -   If you specify the username as `user`, the user is provisioned to the domain.
-        -   If you specify the username as `user1`, the user is provisioned to the PRIMARY userstore domain.
+        -   If you specify the username as `user1`, the user is provisioned to the PRIMARY user store domain.

-        If you want to select a userstore domain other than the default primary userstore domain, you need to [configure a userstore](../../deploy/configure-the-primary-user-store.md) of your preference for it to appear in the list for you to select.
+        Suppose you want to select a user store domain other than the default primary user store domain.
+In that case, you need to [configure a userstore](../../deploy/configure-the-primary-user-store.md) of your preference for it to appear in the list for you to select.

 5. Select the provisioning options depending on how you want to prompt users for relevant credentials at the time of JIT provisioning.
 The provisioning options are as follows:

     - Prompt for username, password and consent
     - Prompt for password and consent
     - Prompt for consent
     - Provision silently

     !!! note